Ross Somerville

+Career

 Somerville was born in London, Ontario.
 He won six Canadian Amateur Championship golf titles between 1926 and 1937, and in 1932 became the first Canadian to win the U.S. Amateur.
 He was selected by the Canadian Press as Canada's athlete of the year for 1932, and in 1950 was picked as Canada's top golfer of the first half of the 20th century.

 While at the University of Toronto, Somerville played for three years for the Varsity Blues football team and Varsity Blues men's ice hockey team (1921–24).
-He was also one of Canada's top cricket players.
+He was also one of Canada's leading cricketers earning selection as a member of the Canadian side that toured England in 1922, his score of 92 against the Free Foresters being Canada's highest individual innings of the tour.

 Later, Somerville won three Canadian senior golf titles. and served as president of the Royal Canadian Golf Association in 1957.

-Somerville was inducted into Canada's Sports Hall of Fame (1955), the Canadian Olympic Hall of Fame (1985), the Canadian Golf Hall of Fame (1971), the U of T Sports Hall of Fame (1987) and the London (Ontario) Sports Hall of Fame (2002).
-He died at age 88 in 1991.
+Death and legacy

+In 1991, Somerville died at age 88.
 The London Hunt Club, Somerville's home course for most of his life, has a room in its clubhouse honouring Somerville's golf achievements.
+In 2002, the London, Ontario posthumously inducted him into their Sports Hall of Fame.